Leadville’s Historic Churches Take Center Stage

 Over the decades, priests came and went, some stayed longer than others, and yes, even in God’s kingdom, some were better liked than others.
 But as the calendar turned to the 21st century, church attendance dropped, and so did the funds for day to day operations, as well as regular maintenance and upkeep of the buildings.

-Of course, both Annunciation and St. Joe’s are listed on the National Historical Registry and eligible for all kinds of assistance with historic preservation foundations and organizations, something the parish is looking into.
+Of course, both Annunciation and St. Joe’s are listed on the National Historic Registry and eligible for all kinds of assistance with historic preservation foundations and organizations, something the parish is looking into.

 Annunciation Church is still an active place of worship (albeit a bit light in the pews these days).
 It’s also an incredible place of history.
 If you’ve never stepped foot in Annunciation Church, Lent is a great time to do so, whether for Sunday services or during Friday night’s Stations of the Cross.
 Schedule ENGLISH.
 Schedule SPANISH.